polkadot-fellows/RFCs/text/0106-xcm-remove-fees-mode.md

 ## Drawbacks

 Users will have to make sure to put enough assets in `WithdrawAsset` when previously some things might have been charged directly from their accounts.
 This leads to a more predictable behaviour though so it will only be a drawback for the minority of users.

 ## Testing, Security, and Privacy

-Describe the the impact of the proposal on these three high-importance areas - how implementations can be tested for adherence, effects that the proposal has on security and privacy per-se, as well as any possible implementation pitfalls which should be clearly avoided.
+Implementations and benchmarking must change for most existing pallet calls that send XCMs to other locations.

 ## Performance, Ergonomics, and Compatibility